 Hi everyone!
 My name is Jordan Blankenship I’m a ceramic artist from the state of Florida.
 An artist, travel enthusiast, plant whisperer, and dog lover.
 I jump back and forth between the things I love to do, but my focus is….
 Ceramics.
 Between all the various methods I've experimented with, why choose clay?
 I still remember the very first time I touched clay in college...
 I was hooked.
 Now like many other potters, I’m a professional addict.

-I received my B.A. degree in Art from FGCU this was in a focus of Ceramics, with a minor in digital media design.
-During my time at FGCU I was awarded the Seidler Grant for research, where I converted a decommissioned electric kiln to gas to achieve atmospheric surfaces using solutions for soda.
+During her time at FGCU she was awarded the Seidler Grant for research, where she converted a decommissioned electric kiln to gas to achieve atmospheric surfaces using solutions for soda.
 That research lead to a presentation at the annual NCECA conference.
-I worked as the Art Director at a local studio, Clay More Ceramics, in Naples and instructed a number of classes and workshops.
-I have now taken on a year position as a PCB ceramic student at Umass Dartmouth, working to build my craft and embrace the process of making and learning.
+Jordan also held the position as the Art Director at a local studio, Clay More Ceramics, in Naples and instructed a number of classes and workshops.